ofer-velich/beaver/README.md

 Beaver
 =======
-Beaver is a deployment management system, to manage and deploy all of interlude sites.
+Beaver is a deployment management system, to manage and deploy all of your sites in one command.
 It's utilize [Capistrano](https://github.com/capistrano/capistrano/blob/master/README.md) which is a Remote multi-server automation tool based on Ruby [Rake](http://rake.rubyforge.org/).

 A successful deployment with Beaver will result in a directory structure like the following: